slcapel/snp-population-level-private-allele-tracker/README.md

 ## DISCLAIMERS:
 This script was designed with data that <ins>did not contain fixed differences</ins> among populations, rather private alleles occurred when a single population of origin was biallelic at a given locus while all other populations were monoallelic.

-I highly recommend working on a server with multiple cores - the server I developed this on contained 32 cores and ran in ~1 minute on a large (>300,000) SNP dataset.
-This script may be inefficient working on a desktop CPU.
+I highly recommend working on a server with multiple cores as this script may be inefficient working on a desktop CPU.

 ## Requirements
 * Linux-based environment with bash-5.0 or later